Dave Bassett (songwriter): Notable music credits

+"Fight Song" is a song recorded by Rachel Platten, released as a single by Columbia Records on February 19, 2015.
+Platten co-wrote the song with Dave Bassett.

-Produced and co-written by Bassett, "Ex's & Oh's" is certified double Platinum in the United States, Australia and Canada.
+Also produced and co-written by Bassett, "Ex's & Oh's" is certified double Platinum in the United States, Australia and Canada.
 "Ex's & Oh's" charted in multiple formats in the US and across the world including US Billboard Hot 100, US Adult Alternative Songs (Billboard), US Adult Top 40 (Billboard), US Alternative Songs (Billboard), US Hot Rock Songs (Billboard), US Rock Airplay (Billboard).
 "Ex's & Oh's" received two nominations at the 58th Grammy Awards: Best Rock Performance and Best Rock Song.

-The Rachel Platten song "Fight Song" has sold three million copies in the United States, earned a triple Platinum certification by the RIAA and reached number six on the Billboard Hot 100 charts and number one on the Adult Contemporary and Adult Pop Songs radio charts.
-"Fight Song" also topped charts in the UK, Australia, Canada and New Zealand.

-"Fight Song" was used extensively during Hillary Clinton's run for presidency in 2016 and became the campaign's unofficial anthem.
-A star-studded celebrity a cappella version of the song featuring Elizabeth Banks, Mandy Moore, Aisha Tyler, America Ferrarra, Jane Fonda and many aired at the Democratic National Convention and the video went viral on social media.

 In 2018, Bassett produced seven songs on Vance Joy's Nation of Two LP including the co-written Gold Certified tracks "Lay It on Me" and "Saturday Sun."
 He also co-produced and co-wrote the singles "White Flag" for Bishop Briggs and Alice Merton's "Lash Out."

 In 2019, Bassett co-wrote the hit single "All My Friends" by The Revivalists as well as Shinedown's #1 single "Attention Attention".

 In 2020 Bassett co-wrote "Hero" by Weezer with Rivers Cuomo which went to #1 at Alternative radio.